ibm-cloud-docs/satellite/storage-ebs.md

 Removing the storage configuration, uninstalls the AWS EBS driver from all assigned clusters.
 Your PVCs, PVs and data are not removed.
 However, you might not be able to access your data until you re-install the driver in your cluster again.
 {: important}

-### Removing the AWS EBS storage configuration from the console
-{: #aws-ebs-template-rm-ui}

-Use the console to remove a storage configuration.
-{: shortdesc}

-1. From the [{{site.data.keyword.satelliteshort}} Configuration dashboard](https://cloud.ibm.com/satellite/configuration){: external}, select the storage configuration that you subscribed your clusters to.

-2. Find the subscription that you want to remove and from the actions menu, click **Remove**.
-After the subscription is removed, the AWS EBS driver pods and storage classes are removed from all clusters that were subscribed to your storage configuration.

-3. Optional: Follow step 3 in [Removing the AWS EBS storage configuration from the CLI](#aws-ebs-template-rm-cli) to verify that the AWS driver pods and storage classes are removed from your clusters.

-4. Optional: Remove your storage configuration.
-   1. From the [{{site.data.keyword.satelliteshort}} Configuration dashboard](https://cloud.ibm.com/satellite/configuration){: external}, find the storage configuration that you want to remove.
-   2. From the actions menu, click **Delete**.

-### Removing the AWS EBS storage configuration from the CLI
-{: #aws-ebs-template-rm-cli}

 Use the CLI to remove a storage configuration.
 {: shortdesc}